 Personal loans tend to come with a strict repayment schedule.
 If you’d like a more flexible repayment schedule, you might consider signing up for a line of credit instead.

-A personal loan can be channelled towards a variety of purposes.
-However, it is important to remember that these purposes will have to be articulated at the outset of the borrowing relationship with the lending institution.
-Banks most often use the purpose statement to assess the level of credit risk i.e. probability that the borrower will fail to repay the loan.
-If they deem the risk to be too within acceptable parameters, then the application gets approved.
+A personal loan can be used towards a variety of purposes.
+Common uses for personal loans in Canada are home improvement projects, debt consolidation, paying off overdue bills, paying for emergency or medical expenses, and much more.
+It is important to remember that these purposes will have to be articulated at the outset of the borrowing relationship with the lending institution.
+Banks and lenders most often use the loan purpose as one of the factors to assess the level of credit risk – probability that the borrower will be able to successfully repay the loan.

 Typically, personal loans do not come with prepayment penalties.
 However, it is important to confirm that with the lender prior to prepaying the loan.
 If the lender allows this, the benefits of prepayment could include lower interest costs over the life of the loan.

-While different lenders will have different requirements for minimum credit scores, credit history and income levels, the baseline requirement for borrowers includes Canadian residency, being 18+ years of age, and having a Canada-domiciled bank account.
+While different lenders will have different requirements for minimum credit scores, credit history and income levels, the baseline requirement for borrowers includes Canadian residency, steady employment, being 18+ years of age, and having a Canadian bank account.

 Sean Cooper is the bestselling author of the book, “Burn Your Mortgage: The Simple, Powerful Path to Financial Freedom for Canadians”.
 He bought his first house when he was only 27 in Toronto and paid off his mortgage in just 3 years by age 30.
 Sean is a personal finance journalist, money coach and speaker, his articles and blogs have been featured in publications such as the Toronto Star, Globe and Mail, Financial Post and MoneySense.